 We have published our Anti-Slavery Policy to all staff.
 Our Risk and Compliance team works together with our HR function to help ensure that our Anti-Slavery Policy is complied with, and to manage any concerns.
 Our Whistleblowing Policy ensures all employees know they can raise concerns about how colleagues are being treated, or about practices within our business or supply chain, without fear of reprisals.
 Our Recruitment and Vetting Policy includes conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.

-We have included in our training curriculum an Anti-Slavery training course for those involved in recruiting and sourcing/managing a supply chain, so that risks can be identified and our Anti-Slavery Policy can be implemented effectively.
+We have implemented an Anti-Slavery training course for all staff including those involved in recruiting and sourcing/managing a supply chain, so that risks can be identified and our Anti-Slavery Policy can be implemented effectively.

 Supplier Due Diligence